Achievable logoAchievable logo

 Product dividend

-Companies can make dividend payments in the form of inventory or another company’s stock.
+A dividend paid in inventory or another company’s stock.
 This type of dividend is not commonly issued.

 Liquidation priority

-A company can be liquidated due to bankruptcy.
-When a company can no longer fulfill its obligations (debts), it is typically sued by creditors (which includes bondholders) in bankruptcy court.
-If no agreement can be made between the failed company and its creditors, the company is typically liquidated.
+A company may be liquidated due to bankruptcy.
+When a company can’t meet its obligations (debts), creditors (including bondholders) may sue in bankruptcy court.
+If the company and its creditors can’t reach an agreement, the company is typically liquidated.

 1. Unpaid wages